-EFRAG considers that providing athe distinction between integral and nonintegral associates and joint ventures will help could provide relevant information to users of financial statements to easily distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not.
+EFRAG considers that providing athe distinction between integral and non-integral associates and joint ventures will help could provide relevant information to users of financial statements to easily distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not...

-However, EFRAG highlights is concerned that such changes to the presentation requirements proposed definition would involve significant judgement and need to be tested in practice, therefore, proposes the IASB to clarify or revisit the concept of integral, including its adjacent definitions of 'main business activity', 'generate a return individually and largely independently of the other assets of the entity' and 'significant interdependency'.
-EFRAG suggests, should the IASB go forward with the proposed definition, to expand the new paragraph 20D of IFRS 12 to widen the scope, include additional indicators and more examples with the objective of reducing the level of judgement involved.
+However, EFRAG highlights concerned that such changes to the presentation requirements ASB's proposed definition would involve significant judgement and need to be tested in practice, therefore, proposes that the IASB clarifies or revisits the concept of integral, including its adjacent definitions of 'main business activity', 'generate a return individually and largely independently of the other assets of the entity' and 'significant interdependency'.
+Should the IASB go forward with the proposed definition, EFRAG suggests that the IASB expands the new paragraph 20D of IFRS 12 to widen the scope of integral associates and joint ventures, include additional indicators and more examples with the objective of reducing the level of judgement involved.

-EFRAG notes thatEFRAG does not support the IASB proposal to require an entity to present on the face of the statement of profit or loss a subtotal for operating profit or loss and income and expenses from integral associates and joint ventures.
-EFRAG suggests to present the results of all associates and joint ventures as a separate line item or subtotal below and close to the operating profit subtotal on the face of the profit or loss and to require to present a split between "integral" and "non-integral" in the notes to the financial statements.
+EFRAG notes that the EFRAG does not support the IASB proposal to require an entity to present on the face of the statement of profit or loss a subtotal for 'operating profit or loss and income and expenses from integral associates and joint ventures'.

+Instead, should the IASB go forward with the proposal of separating the two categories, EFRAG suggests that the IASB requires the presentation of the results of all associates and joint ventures below and close to the subtotal 'operating profit or loss' as a separate line item and a subtotal 'operating profit or loss and income and expenses from associates and joint ventures' on the face of the statement of profit or loss and to require to disclose an illustration of the split between 'integral' and 'non-integral' in the notes to the financial statements.

-EFRAG also recommends clarifying how the IASB's proposals would also apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.
+Finally, EFRAG recommends clarifying how the IASB's proposals would also apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.

-EFRAG welcomes the IASB's proposal to make a distinction between integral and nonintegral Presenting the share of profit or loss of equity accounted investments below operating profit
+EFRAG welcomes the IASB's proposal to make a distinction between integral and non-integral Presenting the share of profit or loss of equity accounted investments below the subtotal operating profit or loss

-60 EFRAG understands from users' feedback that the presentation of a subtotal of operating profit net of this component provides useful information and will allow for more comparability regarding the operating line.
-Therefore, EFRAG supports this approach.
+62 EFRAG understands from users' feedback that the presentation of a subtotal of operating profit or loss net of this component provides useful information and will allow for more comparability regarding the operating line.
+Therefore, EFRAG supports the IASB's proposal to present the share of profit or loss of equity accounted investments below the subtotal 'operating profit or loss'.